adsbypasser/adsbypasser/CONTRIBUTING.md

 ### Opening an issue to report a bug

-Please describe your situation as detial as possible, such as:
+Please describe your situation as detail as possible, such as:

 1. What operating system are you using?